About this item

 From bestselling author Erika Robuck comes the perilous and awe-inspiring true story of award-winning photojournalist Dickey Chapelle as she risks everything to show the American people the price of war through the lens of her camera.

 Since her arrest for disobeying orders and going ashore at Iwo Jima almost a decade earlier, combat correspondent Georgette "Dickey" Chapelle has been unmoored.
-Her military accreditation revoked, her marriage failing, and her savings dwindling, Dickey jumps at an opportunity to work with an international refugee association--one with intelligence ties.
-In the aftermath of a refugee rescue that goes wrong, a flame is lit deep inside Dickey-- to survive in order to be the world's witness to war from the front lines.
+Her military accreditation revoked, her marriage failing, and her savings dwindling, Dickey jumps at the next opportunity.
+In the aftermath of a an assignment gone wrong, a flame is lit deep inside Dickey-- to survive in order to be the world's witness to war from the front lines.